msoyka/Craft-CMS-Webpack-Project-Boilerplate/README.md

 # Craft CMS Project Boilerplate

 This is the project scaffolding used for all of my Craft CMS projects.
+It integrates the [Augmented ITCSS Architecture](https://github.com/m-soyka/Augmented-ITCSS-Architecture), as well as the [Craft CMS Template Scaffolding](https://github.com/m-soyka/Craft-CMS-Template-Scaffolding).

 ##### Table of Contents